July 16, 2019 | Dog Bites

 Dogs are commonly called “man’s best friend,” due to their loyal nature, but if a dog, especially a hunting dog such as a Doberman, is put on the defense, or trained to fight, the results can be severe and often fatal.
 The Dixon Injury Firm understands how painful it is to be the victim of a sudden dog bite attack, and how terrifying it can be not to know how to proceed with your case.
-Our Dog Bite Lawyers in St. Louis have put together the following guide on Doberman attacks to hopefully help victims and their family members determine their next step during this difficult time.
+Our Dog Bite Lawyers in St. Louis has put together the following guide on Doberman attacks to hopefully help victims and their family members determine their next step during this difficult time.

 Most Common Types of Doberman Attacks